Monologue: Why We Need Tech Criticism More Than Ever

 Instead, articles in OpenAI just print that they raised money and why they raised it or that their products do something.

 The only things that appear to have changed is that these companies need more money and they don't even need to tell anybody why.
+The media just assumes they need it to build powerful AI.

 I think it's fair to say at this point that the generative AI boom hasn't done much of anything other than create new ways for software companies to sell software or access to models.

-There are no killer apps, no major shifts in the way we live our lives outside of innovations in fraud and harms to our power grid, and whatever use cases there may be for large language models are minuscule in comparison to the way that AI is discussed in the media.
+There are no killer apps, no major shifts in the way we live our lives outside of innovations in fraud and harms to our power grid.

-I am justifiably angry because because I watch these bubbles form again and again in exactly the same way.
+I am justifiably angry because I watch these bubbles form again and again in exactly the same way.

 At every single point, with the metaverse, with cryptocurrency, and now with generative AI, there have been obvious moments to say, yeah, I get that this is what you say will happen, but what's happening today doesn't suggest that it'll happen at all.

+And every time, those moments have been missed.
 And the media has opted instead to ask, but what if it was true?

 When the media opts to trust whatever comes out of the mouth of a powerful person, the beneficiary is always, always the powerful person in question.